django-cms/django-cms/README.rst

 The django CMS Association
 **************************

-The django CMS Association is a non-profit organization that was founded in 2020 with the goal to drive the success of django CMS, by increasing customer happiness, market share and open-source contributions.
-We provide infrastructure and guidance for the django CMS project.
+The django CMS Association is a non-profit founded in 2020 to drive the success of django CMS by providing guidance, infrastructure and funding for core development and community projects.

-The non-profit django CMS Association is dependent on donations to fulfill its purpose.
-The best way to donate is to become a member of the association and pay membership fees.
-The funding will be funneled back into core development and community projects.

-`Join the django CMS Association <https://www.django-cms.org/en/contribute/>`_.
+`Join the django CMS Association <https://www.django-cms.org/en/contribute/>`_ or `become a member <https://www.django-cms.org/en/memberships/>`_.

 *******